JuliaLang/www.julialang.org/jsoc/gsoc/MLJ.md

 ## Tracking and sharing MLJ workflows using MLflow

 Help data scientists using MLJ track and share their machine learning experiments using [MLflow](https://mlflow.org).
-The emphasis on this phase of the project is:
+The emphasis iin this phase of the project is:

 - support *asynchronous* workflows, as appear in parallelized model tuning
-- support live reporting while training *iterative* models, such as neural networks
+- support live logging while training *iterative* models, such as neural networks

 **Difficulty.** Moderate. **Duration.** 350 hours.